netspective-labs/sql-aide/README.md

 [![codecov](https://codecov.io/gh/netspective-labs/sql-aide/branch/main/graph/badge.svg?token=DPJICL8F4O)](https://codecov.io/gh/netspective-labs/sql-aide)

-For any modules that leverage SQL for functionality, assembling and loading SQL in a deterministically reproducible manner is crucial. `SQLa` is like a static site generator for SQL files that need to be loaded into a database.
+SQL Aide (`SQLa`) is a suite of Deno TypeScript modules which use the power of JavaScript functions and
+[Template literals (Template strings)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to prepare SQL components as composable building blocks ("SQL partials"). `SQLa` is like a static site generator but instead of generating HTML, it generates SQL files and other database artifacts for SQL-heavy apps and services.

-`SQLa` is an _aide_ which helps prepare, organize, assemble, load, and revision manage type-safe, _deterministically reproducible_, SQL code.
-SQL Aide (`SQLa`) is a Deno TypeScript module which uses the power of JavaScript functions and [Template literals (Template strings)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to prepare SQL components as composable building blocks ("SQL partials").
+`SQLa` targets services or applications that must assemble and load SQL into in a deterministically reproducible manner. `SQLa` is an _aide_ which helps prepare, organize, assemble, load, and revision manage type-safe, _deterministically reproducible_, SQL code.

-Instead of inventing yet another template language, `SQLa` uses a set of naming conventions plus the full power of JavaScript (and TypeScript) template strings to prepare the final SQL that will be assembled and loaded into the database.
+Instead of inventing yet another template language, `SQLa` uses a set of naming conventions plus the full power of JavaScript (and TypeScript) template strings to prepare the final SQL that will be assembled and loaded into (mostly) relational databases.

-`SQLa` is not an ORM or another layer in the middle between the application and an RDBMS.
-Instead, `SQLa` is merely a convenient SQL _generator_ and assembler.
-It makes the preparation of SQL DDL, DML, and DQL easier for developers but it does not rewrite SQL or attempt to remove SQL knowledge.

 ## Init after clone